GUEST TICKET CONTRACT

 - in respect of total cruise prices, all taxes (including port charges and Australian or New Zealand GST, as applicable, depending on where you purchased your ticket);

-- fuel costs (subject to change);
+- fuel costs (subject to change and/or apply fuel supplement surcharge);

 In addition to the exclusions noted above, cruise prices do not include the following: